Knicks working on closing out games vs. Wizards

 In Monday’s 127-118 home loss to the Golden State Warriors, former Knick Kristaps Porzingis scored 32 points but struggled in the fourth when the Wizards were outscored 34-25 and allowed the Warriors to shoot 61.9 percent.
 Kyle Kuzma was held to 16 on 5-of-20 shooting after scoring 40 against New York on Friday.

-The Wizards played without Bradley Beal (left hamstring) and he is expected to miss his sixth straight game Wednesday.
-Washington is 10-14 with Beal in the lineup and its players are optimistic the record will improve when the star guard returns.
+The Wizards are 10-14 with Beal in the lineup and his teammates are optimistic the record will improve when the star guard is consistently back on the floor.

 “We don’t have our best player,” Porzingis said.
 “We’re playing with what we have and we’re almost there.
 Maybe the record is not looking great, but I believe we will get there.”